We are a climate innovation think tank.

 To reach this objective, we accelerate innovation in critical industries – such as cement, aviation, or shipping – where sustainable solutions are still in very early stages.
 We urge policy-makers to intensify and better prioritize their R&D activities.
 Moreover, we initiate and actively drive high-level research consortia on critical technologies for these neglected technological sectors.
 Learn more about our work on our core topics:

-As intermittent renewable energy is developed and deployed, energy storage will be crucial for security of supply.
+As intermittent renewable energy increases, energy storage will be crucial for security of supply.

 Transport